-On 19 June 2017, the National Health and Family Planning Commission of China (NHFPC) notified WHO of five additional laboratory-confirmed cases of human infection with avian influenza A(H7N9) virus in China.
-On 24 June 2017, the NHFPC notified WHO of 10 additional laboratory-confirmed cases of human infection with avian influenza A(H7N9) virus in China.
-On […]
+On 18, 25 August and 4 September 2017, the National Health and Family Planning Commission of China (NHFPC) notified WHO of four additional laboratory-confirmed cases of human infection with avian influenza A(H7N9) virus in China.

 They are tiny animals that live near or inside human dwellings where contact with people is high.
 Every few days, they lay 100-150 eggs which develop into adults in about a week.
 They are mosquitoes.
 The adult females feed on people’s blood, several times during the day.